Winter storm brings the start of ski season to Summit at Snoqualmie amid hazardous driving conditions

 The National Weather Service issued a winter storm warning for the Cascade Mountains as snow is (finally!) arriving in big quantities.

-A winter storm brought in more than a foot of snow to areas of the Cascades in 24 hours, ushering in a delayed start of ski season at local mountain passes.
+A winter storm brought more than a foot of snow to areas of the Cascades in 24 hours, ushering in a delayed start of ski season at local mountain passes.

 The Summit at Snoqualmie said Monday it will open for limited operations Friday, with Summit West opening from 9 a.m. to 4 p.m.
 Mount Baker Ski Area has said it will open on Wednesday, as heavy snow is forecast for the rest of the week.

 Ski resorts postponed openings this year due to a lack of snow caused by unusually warm temperatures and lower-than-average precipitation.
 Crystal Mountain is open for skiing and snowboarding and will open more areas as weather allows.
 Stevens Pass announced it will open Wednesday.
-Mission Ridge Ski & Board Resort in Wenatchee will open for daily operation starting Friday.
+Mission Ridge Ski & Board Resort in Wenatchee will open for daily operation Friday.

-The National Weather Service declared a winter storm warning for the Cascade Mountains, according to its website.
+The National Weather Service declared a winter storm warning for the Cascade Mountains through 4 a.m.
+Wednesday.
 That means more than a foot of snow could fall in a 24-hour period.

 Most Read Local Stories